johnzeng/vimhome/README.md

 `sh -c "$(curl -fsSL https://raw.githubusercontent.com/johnzeng/vimhome/master/install.sh)"`

+# pre-request
+This plugin set is using [ ag ](https://github.com/ggreer/the_silver_searcher) as fuzzy finder source, so you may need to install it by yourself.
+Trust me, this is amazing.

 # included plugins
 Please read to [vimrc](plugin/vimrc.vim), you can see all plugins there, you can get help from their doc file or git readme file so you will know how to use them, Some of the frequently used plugins are:

 - vim-airline
-- leaderf
+- fzf
 - nerdtree
-- grep
+- grepper
 - leader-c
 - vim-surround
 - auto-pairs

 ....

-You can start from `leaderf`, nerdtree and grep at first, with them you can work in most of situation
+You can start from `fzf`, nerdtree and grep at first, with them you can work in most of situation

 # Optional post installation